VisSim: Code generation

 The "VisSim/C-Code" add-on generates ANSI C code for the model, and generates target specific code for on-chip devices like PWM, ADC, encoder, GPIO, I2C etc. This is useful for development of embedded systems.
-After the behavior of the controller has been simulated, C-code can be generated, compiled and run on the target.
+After the behaviour of the controller has been simulated, C-code can be generated, compiled and run on the target.
 For debugging, VisSim supports an interactive JTAG linkage, called "Hotlink", that allows interactive gain change and plotting of on-target variables.
 The VisSim generated code has been called efficient and readable, making it well suited for development of embedded systems.
 VisSim's author served on the X3J11 ANSI C committee and wrote several C compilers, in addition to co-authoring a book on C. This deep understanding of ANSI C, and the nature of the resulting machine code when compiled, is the key to the code generator's efficiency.
-VisSim can target small 16-bit fixed point systems like the Texas Instruments MSP430, using only 740 bytes flash and 64 bytes of RAM for a small closed-loop Pulse-width modulation (PWM) actuated system, as well as allowing very high control sample rates over 500 kHz on larger 32-bit floating point processors like the Texas Instruments 150 MHz F28335.
+VisSim can target small 16-bit fixed point systems like the Texas Instruments MSP430, using only 740 bytes flash and 64 bytes of RAM for a small closed-loop Pulse-width modulation (PWM) actuated system, as well as allowing very high control sample rates over 500 kHz on larger 32-bit floating-point processors like the Texas Instruments 150 MHz F28335.

 Use of model-based development

 The technique of simulating system performance off-line, and then generating code from the simulation is known as "model-based development".
 Model-based development for embedded systems is becoming widely adopted for production systems because it shortens development cycles for hardware development in the same way that Model-driven architecture shortens production cycles for software development.

 Model building is a visual way of describing a situation.
-In an engineering context, instead of writing and solving a system of equations, model building involves using visual "blocks" to solve the problem.
+In an engineering context, instead of writing and solving a system of equation, model building involves using visual "blocks" to solve the problem.
 The advantage of using models is that in some cases problems which appear difficult if expressed mathematically may be easier to understand when represented pictorially.

 VisSim uses a hierarchical composition to create nested block diagrams.
 A typical model would consist of "virtual plants" composed of various VisSim "layers", combined if necessary with custom blocks written in C or FORTRAN.
 A virtual controller can be added and tuned to give desired overall system response.
 Graphical control element such as sliders and buttons allow control of what-if analysis for operator training or controller tuning.

 Although VisSim was originally designed for use by control engineers, it can be used for any type of mathematical model.